gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 In short, with `image` we refer to the docker image, which will be used to create a container on which your build will run.

-### What is service
+## What is service

-The `service` keyword defines just another docker image that is run during your build and is linked to the docker image that the `image` keyword defines.
+The `services` keyword defines just another docker image that is run during your build and is linked to the docker image that the `image` keyword defines.
 This allows you to access the service image during build time.